Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 </p>

-### <a name="step-3">Step 3: Keep Track of Unity Simulation Runs Using USimCLI</a>
+### <a name="step-3">Step 3: Keep Track of Unity Simulation Runs Using a Command-Line Interface</a>

-To keep track of the progress of your Unity Simulation run, you will need to use Unity Simulation's command-line interface (USimCLI).
-Detailed instructions for USimCLI are provided [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/blob/master/doc/quickstart.md#download-unity-simulation-quickstart-materials).
+To keep track of the progress of your Unity Simulation run, you will need to use Unity Simulation's command-line interface (CLI).
+Detailed instructions for this CLI are provided [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/blob/master/doc/quickstart.md#download-unity-simulation-quickstart-materials).
 For the purposes of this tutorial, we will only go through the most essential commands, which will help us know when our Unity Simulation run is complete and where to find the produced dataset.

 * **Action**: Download the latest version of `unity_simulation_bundle.zip` from [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/releases).